aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/vectorization/image-vectorization-examples/_index.md

 Sometimes fragments of contours look like sawtooth waves.
 Let's look at how the TraceSmoother property affects contours' smoothing.
 Before you start, know that:

 - the [ImageTraceSmoother](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagetracesmoother) class is responsible for smoothing the number of points in a curve that is approximated by a series of trace points.
-This class implement the Nearest Neighbor approach;
+This class implements the Nearest Neighbor approach;
  - the [ImageTraceSmoother(`severity`)](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagetracesmoother/constructors/1) constructor takes as a parameter the `severity` and initializes an instance of the ImageTraceSmoother class;
  - the value of the `severity` determines the extent of the region considered by query point.
 It must be in the range of 0 to 20.

 Let's look at how the [TraceSmoother](https://apireference.aspose.com/svg/net/aspose.svg.imagevectorization/imagevectorizerconfiguration/properties/tracesmoother) property affects image vectorization: